Privateer: War of 1812

 On April 8, 1814, the British attacked Essex, Connecticut, and burned the ships in the harbor, due to the construction there of a number of privateers.
 This was the greatest financial loss of the entire War of 1812 suffered by the Americans.
 However, the private fleet of James De Wolf, which sailed under the flag of the American government in 1812, was most likely a key factor in the naval campaign of the war.
 De Wolf's ship, the Yankee, was possibly the most financially successful ship of the war.
 Privateers proved to be far more successful than their US Navy counterparts, claiming three-quarters of the 1600 British merchant ships taken during the war (although a third of these were recaptured prior to making landfall).
 One of the more successful of these ships was the Prince de Neufchatel, which once captured nine British prizes in swift succession in the English Channel.

-Jean Lafitte and his privateers aided US General Andrew Jackson in the defeat of the British in the Battle of New Orleans in order to receive full pardons for their previous crimes.
+Jean Lafitte and his privateers aided US General Andrew Jackson in the defeat of the British in the Battle of New Orleans to receive full pardons for their previous crimes.
 Jackson formally requested clemency for Lafitte and the men who had served under him, and the US government granted them all a full pardon on February 6, 1815.

 However, many of the ships captured by the Americans were recaptured by the Royal Navy.
 British convoy systems honed during the Napoleonic Wars limited losses to singleton ships, and the effective blockade of American and continental ports prevented captured ships being taken in for sale.
 This ultimately led to orders forbidding US privateers from attempting to bring their prizes in to port, with captured ships instead having to be burnt.
-Over 200 American privateer ships were captured by the Royal Navy, many of which were turned on their former owners and used by the British blockading forces.
-Nonetheless, during the War of 1812 the privateers "swept out from America's coasts, capturing and sinking as many as 2,500 British ships and doing approximately $40 million worth of damage to the British economy."
+Over 200 American privateers, roughly half of those which went out to sea during the war, were captured by the British and many were turned on their former owners and used by British blockaders.
+Meanwhile, for every 14 American merchantmen active before the war began, only one dared to leave port during the war despite the Americans' effort to double their maritime trade.
+Of those that left port, 1,400 were captured by the British, who had virtually extinguished American maritime trade by 1815.